The Science Behind Trampolining and How It Improves Health

-You may think of trampolines as a fun activity for family of all ages and sizes, but did you know that trampolining is actually considered to be one of the best forms of exercise?
+Rebounding or jumping on a mini trampoline is considered to be one of the best forms of exercise for any age from kids to active agers.
 As you jump on a trampoline, you experience a brief weightless state while in the air.
-Once you hit the bottom of the mat, your body can experience up to 4Gs of gravitational force.
+Once your feet press into the mat, your body can experience up to 4Gs of gravitational force.
 This force provides a combination of health benefits that no other exercise can provide.
-The act of trampolining is also referred to as rebounding, for those doing exercises on a mini trampoline.
 There are several different benefits that come from incorporating trampolining, or rebounding, into your daily workout routine.

 Safer, more effective than jogging

 The flagship research that initially spoke of the benefits of rebounding was from a 1979 NASA study, which NASA published in the Journal of Applied Physiology in 1980.
 According to the report, rebounding exercise is 68% more efficient than jogging.
 As a total body exercise, rebounding works every part of the body – increasing how many and how quickly you burn calories.
 NASA’s study claimed that someone spending one hour rebounding would burn more calories than that person would jogging for an hour.